JUDa0758hCody/O4CKZbIXhY/9TiwOm/b-CG/cloud-native-development-services_4sKX_1747857052.md

 - Ability to customize the code generation templates.
 - Adding Complex Models
-	-	Use arrays and maps in field types.
 	-	Implement relationships between models.

 ### Best Practices